 Fax: +852 2358-1485

 Prof. Xu received his Ph.D. degree from Princeton University in 2007.
 From 2001 to 2002, he worked at Bell Labs, NJ, as a Research Associate and discovered the First Generation Dilemma (FGD) in platform-based SoC design methodologies.
 He was a Research Associate at NEC Laboratories America, NJ, from 2003 to 2005 and working on Network-on-Chip designs and implementations.
-He joined a startup company, Sandbridge Technologies, NY, from 2005 to 2007 and developed and implemented two generations of NoC-based ultra-low power Multiprocessor Systems-on-Chip for mobile platforms.
+He joined a startup company, Sandbridge Technologies, NY, from 2005 to 2007 and developed and implemented two generations of NoC-based ultra-low power Multiprocessor Systems-on-Chip.

 In 2007, Prof. Xu joined the Department of Electronic and Computer Engineering in Hong Kong University of Science and Technology.
 He established Big Data System Lab, Xilinx-HKUST Joint Lab, and OPTICS (Optical/Photonic Technology for Interconnected Computing System) Lab.
 He currently serves as the Associate Editor for IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, Associate Editor for IEEE Transactions on Very Large Scale Integration Systems, and Area Editor of NoC, SoC, and GPU for ACM Transactions on Embedded Computing Systems.
 He served on the steering committees, organizing committees, and technical program committees of many international conferences, including DAC, DATE, ICCAD, CASES, ICCD, CODES+ISSS, NOCS, HiPEAC, ASP-DAC, etc.